IBM/triton-dejavu/README.md

 If the environment variable `TRITON_PRINT_AUTOTUNING` is set, a log message about the use and outcome of the heuristic is printed.

+### Bayesian Optimization to speed up autotune process

+Triton-dejavu can use [Bayesian Optimization (BO)](https://en.wikipedia.org/wiki/Bayesian_optimization) to speed up the tuning of kernels with very large search spaces.
+For this, triton-dejavu dpeends on the  [SMAC library](https://github.com/automl/SMAC3), see `requirements-opt.txt`.
+Triton-dejavu also implented random search, since BO does not always convert quicker.

+Both features can be enabled with additional parameters to `triton_dejavu.autotune()`:
+- `use_bo`: Activate Bayesian Optimization (BO) to speed up autotuner runs (at the expense of allowing some percentage of performance drop of the choosen kernel).
+This feature can only be used in combination with config_space.
+Also, prune_configs_by must not be provided.
+- `use_random_search`: Activate Random Searchs to speed up autotuner runs (at the expense of allowing some percentage of performance drop of the choosen kernel).
+This feature can be used in combination with config_space and config lists.
+However, prune_configs_by must not be provided.
+- `search_max_search_t`: Maximum search time (in seconds) for BO and Random Search.
+- `search_max_share`: Maximum percentage of the total config space BO and Random Search can search through.
+This translates into a maximum trial number for the optimizer.

 Compatibility
 ------------------